Lume

 Structuring the Experience

-After refining my sketches, I translated them into digital wireframes.
-I focused on clarity and usability, ensuring that task creation, note-taking, and point tracking were intuitive and accessible
+After refining my sketches, I translated them into digital wireframes with a focus on clarity and usability.
+I prioritized simple task creation, easy access to notes, and clear visibility of progress

 UI Kit